stat545ubc-2025/mini-data-analysis-ZhouYinuo0907/README.md

 *README.md*:A brief introduction of this repository

+*mini-data-analysis-ZhouYinuo0907.Rproj*: An R Project file which serves as the main project configuration for organizing, managing, and working on this Mini Data Analysis.

 *mini-project-1.Rmd*:An Rmd file which recorded how I choose the dataset and my initial research questions.

-*mini-project-1.md*:An md output that knitted from the according Rmd file.
+*mini-project-1.md*:An md output that knitted from the *mini-project-1.Rmd*.

+*mini-project-2.Rmd*:An Rmd file which recorded how I analyse my data and further explore my research questions.

+*mini-project-2.md*:An md output that knitted from the *mini-project-2.Rmd*.

+*output*: A folder that contains the output of my analysis.

+*mini-project-1_files/figure-gfm*:A folder that contains the pictures of *mini-project-1.md*.

+*mini-project-2_files*: A folder that contains the pictures of *mini-project-2.md*.

 ## You can run this repository by following steps: